The Role Of User Experience Design In No-Code Startups

 User experience design, or UX design, is the process of designing no-code mobile and web apps, digital products, or websites with the end user in mind.

-It often involves understanding the needs and behaviours of users and creating interfaces that are intuitive, efficient, and enjoyable to use.
+It often involves understanding the needs and behaviour of users and creating interfaces that are intuitive, efficient, and enjoyable to use.

 User experience designers use a variety of techniques, such as user research, prototyping, and testing, to ensure that their designs meet the needs of their target audience.